 The good parent is sensitive to their child’s thoughts and feelings, the good gardener is sensitive to their plants fluctuating needs, the good architect is sensitive to proportion and ratio in buildings, and the good writer is sensitive to the clear expression a thought demands.

 In this light, sensitivity entails a proximity allowing one to see, hear, taste, touch, smell, and feel that which otherwise goes unnoticed – a second rate synonym, a mismatched angle, a slightly too salty dish – by those for whom sensitivity to a certain practice is non-existent.
-Of course, sensitivity does not constitute being good at something; that also requires dedication, effort, and consistency.
+Of course, sensitivity does not constitute being good at something; one cannot deny the skill and expertise honed through practice over time.
 The point, rather, is that sensitivity is the precondition for good practice.

 Being a good cook looks different to being a good musician, and both look different to being a good writer.
-However, on closer inspection, each artist (and here, everyone, from the musician, to the architect, to the parent, is an artist) is focused always on a sense of harmony and internal coherence which begins only and always, with being sensitive to the landscape and rhythms of their art.
+However, on closer inspection, each artist (and here, everyone, from the musician, to the architect, to the parent, is an artist) is focused on a sense of harmony and coherence which can only begin by being sensitive to the rhythms of their art.